UPDATED May 21, 2021

 Why Jackson Hole Airport isn’t preforming health screenings for arriving passengers:

 The Jackson Hole Airport is not a Port of Entry airport and does not have international air service.
-Currently, Federal mandates do not apply to JAC.
 The Airport cannot, unless mandated to do so, by a Federal Agency, implement mandatory health screenings on arriving passengers.

 How can I help someone who needs to change their travel itinerary?